peppy0510/PyWinLayout/README.md

 ## How to install

-* Just download and install the latest release file.
+* Just download and install the latest release.
 * Alternatively, if you like to build your own, download or clone a repository then execute makebuild.py.
 Python 3.x, Python packages in the requirements.pip file, and Inno Setup is required.